adamant-antithesis/todo_test/README.md

 ---Features

-Task Management: Users can create tasks with titles, descriptions, and assigned users.
+-Task Management: Users can create tasks with titles, descriptions, and assigned users.

-Status Tracking: Tasks can be assigned different statuses such as "In Progress," "Resolved," or "On Hold" etc.
+-Status Tracking: Tasks can be assigned different statuses such as "In Progress," "Resolved," or "On Hold" etc.

-User Authentication: Secure user authentication system using Django's built-in authentication framework.
+-User Authentication: Secure user authentication system using Django's built-in authentication framework.

-Responsive Design: The application is designed to be responsive and accessible on various devices and screen sizes.
+-Responsive Design: The application is designed to be responsive and accessible on various devices and screen sizes.

-Pagination: Tasks are paginated for better navigation and performance.
+-Pagination: Tasks are paginated for better navigation and performance.

 ---Local Server Setup: